 For more information and videos on the "DROP, COVER and HOLD ON" safety action, as well as safety steps to take for people with disabilities and other access or functional needs, please visit

 This is a VOLUNTARY DRILL ONLY.
 Participation is at the discretion of each faculty member, manager or employee in their individual classrooms, departments, or offices.
-However, we do encourage everyone to participate and to encourage students in your class or area to participate as well.
-Students whom wish to participate in the drill during class should coordinate with their instructors and professors first.
+However, we do encourage everyone to participate.
+Students who wish to participate in the drill during class should first coordinate with their instructors.

-The Glendale Community College Police Department will be testing the "Nixle" emergency notification system to coincide with this drill.
-One text message will be sent out at the beginning of the drill to simulate when the shaking starts, and a second text message will be sent out approximately a minute later to simulate when the shaking stops.
-The testing of the Nixle emergency notification system also allows us to test our system on at least an annual basis.
+The Glendale Community College Police Department will also be using the "Nixle" emergency notification system to conduct a test message to coincide with this drill.
+One text message will be sent out at the beginning of the drill, and a second text message will be sent out at the end of the drill.
+The use of the Nixle emergency text notification system allows us to test our system on at least an annual basis.
 If you have not already signed up for Nixle, you may do so by texting “GO GCCALERT” from your cellular phone to 888777.
-There is no cost to subscribe, however your standard message rates may apply.
+There is no cost to subscribe, however your standard messaging rates may apply.